-The Modify Client Security User Configuration - UVM Enabled Devices window is displayed.
+The Modify Client Security Key Configuration- UVM Enabled Devices window is displayed.

-- Click Register user fingerprints. - 5.
+- 4. Click Register user fingerprints. - 5.
 In the Select a hand area, click Left or Right. - 6.
 In the Select a finger area, click to select the finger you will scan for prints, and click Start registration. - 7.
 Place your finger on the UVM-aware fingerprint sensor and follow the on-screen instructions.

-Note: Depending upon your scanner model, you might need to scan each fingerprint four times.
+You must scan each fingerprint four times.
 Click Cancel this finger to cancel the fingerprint scan.
+The screen displays the fingerprints that are being stored.